-Ashmore employs qualified, talented professionals to manage our clients' money and to work in our support functions.
-However, we recognise that development is a career-long activity and so we will also support any necessary professional development or qualifications that will assist employees in developing and maintaining their levels of competence.
-All employees are provided with a comprehensive induction on joining the business covering all elements of compliance issues, an understanding of the key business ethics operating within the Ashmore group, current best practice and up-to-date information on relevant regulations.
+Ashmore employs qualified, talented professionals to manage clients' money and to work in support functions.
+However, Ashmore recognises that development is a career-long activity and so it will also support any necessary professional development or qualifications that will assist employees in developing and maintaining their levels of competence.
+All employees are provided with a comprehensive induction on joining the business providing an introduction to the company's structure, culture, operations and practices which includes amongst these areas all elements of compliance issues, an understanding of the key business ethics operating within the Ashmore group, current best practice and up-to-date information on relevant regulations.